jsanders108/ag2_fg_analyzer/README.md

 ## Conclusion
 This project pairs multi-agent specialization with explicit iterative feedback loops to transform two lengthy, synthetic focus-group transcripts into three decision-ready artifacts (two per-session reports + one unified synthesis).
 The repeated review → revision passes are the core of the approach—systematically elevating clarity, coverage, and accuracy before anything is marked "final."

+**Time Savings & Efficiency**: What traditionally requires researchers to spend hours manually combing through transcripts, coding responses, and cross-referencing themes is now accomplished in minutes through automated agent workflows.
+This AG2 implementation saves significant time while maintaining the analytical depth and rigor that market research demands, allowing researchers to focus on strategic interpretation and decision-making rather than tedious transcript processing.